danielprwn/g-drive-clone-project/README.md

 Technologies
-✅ HTML ✅ CSS ⚛ React JS
+✅ HTML ✅ CSS ⚛ React JS ✅ Firebase

 Download the repository and run it locally: